 WELCOME AND OPENING REMARKS

 Women and men have different risks for the onset, expression, course and treatment response in a number of disorders that occur at different stages of development and throughout the aging process.
 The mechanisms that explain many of these sex differences are still unclear.
-Brigham and Women’s Hospital is at the leading edge of sex and gender-based science and has assembled the faculty and is developing the research infrastructure necessary to promote discovery in this emerging field.
+One of the areas where this has been most obvious is in menopause and the hormonal changes which affect all women.

 The Connors Center for Women’s Health and Gender Biology has a commitment to improving the health of women and transforming their care through the discovery, dissemination and integration of knowledge of women’s health and sex- and gender-based differences and the application of this knowledge to the delivery of care.